LeoLomardo/CV_Hospital/README.md

 # CV_Hospital

-Python project using Computer Vision to identify ICU patients' positions and generate alerts to prevent falls.
+This project uses **Computer Vision** to monitor ICU patients in real time, detecting their body position (e.g., lying, sitting, leaving the bed) and generating alerts to help prevent falls and accidents.

+## Requirements

+- Python **3.11** (strictly required)
+- `pip`
+- Windows (tested) or other platforms with equivalent configuration

+## Step-by-Step Setup